About the Community-Based Public Health Certificate Program

 - Identify community assets and available resources

-This certificate program is only open to individuals who are currently matriculated in a degree program in the Johns Hopkins Bloomberg School of Public Health or other schools at the Johns Hopkins University.
+This certificate program is only open to individuals who are currently matriculated in a degree program in the Johns Hopkins Bloomberg School of Public Health or other divisions at the Johns Hopkins University.

 Information regarding the cost of tuition and fees can be found on the Bloomberg School's Certificate Programs Tuition page.